IoT-Based Patient Monitoring Systems: An Overview

 For patients, IoT-based patient monitoring systems can help reduce the time spent in the hospital for COVID-19 diagnosis and treatment.

-For healthcare providers, the ability to remotely monitor—in real time—patient vitals like blood pressure, heart rate, and oxygenation helps reduce potential exposure to the virus.
+For healthcare providers, remotely monitoring—in real time—patient vitals like blood pressure, heart rate, and oxygenation helps reduce potential exposure to the virus.

 Additional resources.

-Though it can sometimes feel as though we can’t live without our smart devices, it’s important to remember that we are still living in the early phases of the internet of things.
+Though it can sometimes feel as though we can’t live without our smart devices, it’s important to remember that the Internet of Things is still in its early stages.

-There are many possible applications for IoT-based technology within the medical device realm, and engineers are consistently producing new, promising healthcare innovations that live at the crossroads of IT, biomedicine, and electro-mechanics.
+There are many possible applications for IoT-based technology within the medical device realm, and engineers consistently produce new, promising healthcare innovations that live at the crossroads of IT, biomedicine, and electromechanics.

-For more information on what it takes to develop an interconnect solution for your next smart device, download our free ebook.
+Download our free ebook for more information on developing an interconnect solution for your next smart device.